Tom Ward: Triathlon Coach on a Mission

 “First, the visual feedback is hugely important,” he reports of the pool’s underwater mirrors and cameras.
 “I find it difficult through verbal coaching to improve my own swimming.
 In that one swim, I was able to make some fundamental adjustments.”

-He’s since found similar success with his own Performance Endless Pool for his clients and the triathletes on Team Passion Fit.
+He’s since found similar success with his own Endless Pools Performance pool for his clients and the triathletes on Team Passion Fit.
 “In one session, I can progress a client what would take four sessions in a normal pool.

 “In a normal pool, if you have dead spots in your stroke, you don’t notice.
 In the Endless Pool, you immediately feel that” thanks to the steady pace of the swim current generator.